Walleclipse/PersonalityDiscrimination_Chatting/README.md

 1. Personality Discriminator:

-The target of this part is classifying people into 16 distinct personality types across 4 axes, with feeding some dialogues or some declaration (or Twitter, Wechat …)  ([kaggle MBTI dataset](https://www.kaggle.com/datasnaek/mbti-type))
+The target of this part is classifying people into 16 distinct personality types across 4 axes, after feeding some dialogues or some declaration (or Twitter, Wechat …)  ([kaggle MBTI dataset](https://www.kaggle.com/datasnaek/mbti-type))

 We used ELMo pre-trained model, Bi-LSTM encoder and self Attention Mechanisms.